nefarioustim/front-end-development-best-practice/index.md

     * Scalable
     * Maintainable

-<h2 id="available-to-all">Available to all</h2>
+<h2 id="available-to-all">Make content available to all</h2>

 A high quality website should be available to as many users as possible, regardless of their client, technology, abilities, and situation.

-<h3 id="use-web-standards">Use web standards</h3>

-Implementing web standards is the foundation for maintainability, accessibility (both for machines _and_ people), stability, and scalability.
-Web standards are defined by the people who use them; browser makers, web developers, content providers, and other such organisations.

-Creating web pages in accordance with the standards shortens site development time and makes pages easier to maintain.
-Debugging and troubleshooting become easier, because the code follows a standard.
+The web is entirely designed for sharing content; there's really no reason to break that paradigm.

 <h3 id="client-agnostic">Be client agnostic</h3>